rvicedomini/muset/README.md

    -N INT     minimum number of samples in which a k-mer should be present (mutually exclusive with -F) -F FLOAT   fraction of samples in which a k-mer should be present (default: 0.1, mutually exclusive with -N) -t INT     number of cores (default: 4)
-   -h         print this help and exit
+   -s         write the unitig sequence in the first column of the output matrix instead of the identifier -h         show this help message and exit
+   -V         show version number and exit

 POSITIONAL ARGUMENTS:
     INPUT_FILE   Input file (fof) containing the description of input samples.